dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_schema_family_specification.rst

 Addressing
 ----------

-Grid Schemas are stored under the Grid namespace ``621dee``.
+dgc-platform Schemas are stored under the dgc-platform namespace ``621dee``.
 For each schemas, the address is formed by concatenating the namespace, the special policy namespace of ``01``, and the first 62 characters of the SHA-512 hash of the schema name.